alljoyn/extras-webdocs/docs/develop/tutorial/ios.md

 ## Overview

-This content looks at the BasicService and BasicClient sample in the SDK.
+This content looks at the BasicService and BasicClient samples in the AllJoyn build.
 This is a simple demonstration wherein the client sends two strings to the service, the service concatenates the strings sent by the client and returns a single string.